-Having chosen a topic, you should write a brief (not more than 1 page) description of the subject and paper(s) to be discussed, and submit it to the Qualifying Exam Committee (QEC) for approval.

-The full examination committee for a given oral exam will ordinarily consist of three faculty members.
-One of these will be chosen from the membership of the QEC.
-The student can nominate up to two other faculty members when submitting his or her topic for approval; a research advisor can but need not be one of the nominees, and the student is expected to choose potential committee members for nomination based on their expertise in a broad range of topics surrounding the subject of the examination.
-The QEC has the final discretion as to the constitution of the committee.
-Ordinarily all three oral exam committee members should be faculty within the Physics department, Applied Physics, or SLAC (with a Physics Ph.D.).
+Having chosen a topic, you should write a ~1 page description of the subject and paper(s) to be discussed, and submit it to the Qualifying Exam Committee (QEC) for approval.
+The examination committee for an oral exam will ordinarily consist of three faculty members.
+One of these will be chosen from the members of the QEC.
+The student can nominate up to two other faculty members when submitting his or her topic for approval; your research advisor cannot be one of the nominees.
+The student is expected to choose potential committee members for nomination based on their expertise in a broad range of topics surrounding the subject of the examination.
+The QEC makes the final determination of the committee members.
+Ordinarily all three oral exam committee members should be faculty within the Physics department, Applied Physics, or SLAC (PPA and Photon Science).